chainflip-io/chainflip-backend/PRACTICES.md

 ## Better not perfect

 If a PR improves the overall quality of the code base, reviewers should tend towards approving over holding up the PR.
-Assuming their are no bugs introduced, this may mean approving with some comments, perhaps suggesting that some improvements be taken out into their own issue, or for even smaller items, allowing the developer to make a judgement call on whether to include it before merging.
+Assuming there are no bugs introduced, this may mean approving with some comments, perhaps suggesting that some improvements be taken out into their own issue, or for even smaller items, allowing the developer to make a judgement call on whether to include it before merging.